-Paget's disease is a rare skin condition that is associated with some breast cancers.
+Paget's disease is a rare skin condition of the nipple that is associated with some breast cancers.

 What Paget’s disease of the breast is